theobald-software/kb.theobald-software.github.io/content/_sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms.md

 weight: 35
 ---

-This article shows how to import transport requests for custom functions modules that are included in the installation directory of your product, e.g., `C:\Program Files\[XtractProduct]\ABAP`.
+The following article shows how to import transport requests for custom functions modules that are included in the installation directory of your product, e.g., `C:\Program Files\[XtractProduct]\ABAP`.

 <!---
 ### Upload SAP Transport Requests to SAP Via Transactions